chama-x/create-chx-app/create-chx-app/STRUCTURE.md

 1. The `netlify.toml` file in the template directory contains the build configuration
 2. It uses `--legacy-peer-deps` to handle any dependency conflicts
 3. It sets up proper redirects for client-side routing
+4. **Important**: In Netlify, you must set the base directory to `create-chx-app/template`

 ### NPM Package Publishing

 The entire `create-chx-app/` directory is published to npm:

+1. Run `cd create-chx-app` to navigate to the package directory
-1. Run `npm version patch` to bump the version
+2. Run `npm version patch` to bump the version
-2. Run `npm publish` to publish the package
+3. Run `npm publish` to publish the package
-3. Users can then use it via `npx create-chx-app my-app`
+4. Users can then use it via `npx create-chx-app my-app`

 ## Development Workflow

-1. Make changes to the root project to test functionality
+1. Make changes to the root project using `npm run dev` to test functionality
 2. Once satisfied, copy the changes to `create-chx-app/template/`
 3. Update version numbers and create release notes
 4. Publish to npm and push to GitHub

+## Common Issues

+### Missing package.json in Root Directory

+If you see an error like `npm error path /path/to/project/package.json` when running commands in the root directory, it means the root `package.json` file is missing.
+This file is necessary for the development environment but is not part of the npm package.